 This guide is lovingly written by the area’s popular long-running online title Leytonstoner.

 Here the legacy of the 2012 Olympics is in evidence, from sports-focused Drapers’ Field and the iconic Leyton sign (just by Orient Way) to the High Road’s brightly painted central parade.
 Stretching right up to Baker’s Arms, where Leyton meets Walthamstow, This eclectic thoroughfare reflects the area’s multicultural identity.
 Home to imposing scrubbed-up Victorian buildings – of which the library is an extremely useful co-workspace if you’re a freelancer – it’s also worth exploring the Edwardian splendour of Coronation Gardens, a relaxing park with bandstand, pond, captivatingly colourful flowerbeds and a maze that kids love.
-Don’t miss the statue of Laurie Anderson, Britain’s first black footballer to play for England at senior level: the towering 9200-capacity stadium behind has been the home ground of Leyton Orient since 1937.
+Don’t miss the statue of Laurie Cunningham, Britain’s first black footballer to play for England at senior level: the towering 9200-capacity stadium behind has been the home ground of Leyton Orient since 1937.

 Some awesome shops, cafes and restaurants pepper the road, from charismatic butcher’s Meatlove, which sells the finest beef, lamb and chicken in the area, to old-school deli Palmeira, not only stocked with imported Portuguese deli items, but with ice-cold pints of Super Bock beer to wash down a light lunch in its café-bar.
 Cyclists will make a beeline for Bike Shack, just off the main road, while Carnival has become a local institution for cards, gifts and household items, and quirkily-named tailor No-One Famous is on hand for alterations.